-- examine a key text from the past and its manifestations in one or more recent cultures - explore, analyse and critically evaluate different examples of such texts in a range of contexts and media - undertake a related research project.
+- explore, analyse and critically evaluate different examples of such texts in a range of contexts and media - undertake a related research project.

 Students are required to study:

 - at least THREE prescribed texts for the elective study which must include two print texts (as outlined in the English Stage 6 Prescriptions: Modules, Electives and Texts Higher School Certificate 2019- 2023 document) - at least TWO related texts.